amcneil36/amcneil36.github.io/programs/cityLookup/readme.md

 ### Sorting results
 Clicking on a column's header will sort the results in ascending order:
 ![image info](./images/screenie4.png)
-Clickong on that column's header again will sort the results in descending order:
+Clicking on that column's header again will sort the results in descending order:
 ![image info](./images/screenie5.png)

 ### Field name descriptions